-Shares in Asia and the Pacific were down at the close on Tuesday.
+Markets in Asia and the Pacific were lower at the end of the trading week.

 In New Zealand, the benchmark index fell 16 points, or 0.6%, on Friday to close at 2761 on turnover of $58 million.

 Telecom was up 2 cents at $2.60, Fletcher Building fell 12c to $6.43 and Contact Energy was unchanged at $5.85.

 Briscoe Group rose 2c at $1.02 after saying it is looking for acquisitions.

 TrustPower was down 15c to $7.65 after announcing chief executive Keith Tempest will step down later this year after eight years at the helm.

 The Australian share market closed lower.
 The benchmark S&P/ASX200 index was down 52.3 points, or 1.37%, at 3,761.6, while the broader All Ordinaries index had fallen 49.3 points, or 1.3%, to 3,755.4.

 Japanese share prices ended down 0.41% on Friday as losses on Wall Street and a stronger yen scared off buyers.